vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 		- The address corresponds with the person responsible for burning it. e.g. if Chris burnt the corner store, his password is next to the corner store's address.
 - Andrew Scott's Map
 	- There's a map with 5 locations circled.
+##### The New List:
 - 3 of the addresses match up with the POI's list.
 	- 2 are Fireside hideouts.
 1 is a Fireside member's home.
 	- The other two are an innocent person's home and a building in construction.
 No clues can be found here, other than a lack of clues.
 ##### Pacific Ave, The Unfinished Station
 ##### A Local Business, Hideout